We note special achievements by women in politics, sport, academia, arts, etc.

 Our Kerry!
 Congratulations to Kerry Lovering who was awarded an Order of Australia Medal in the 2008 Australia Day Honours for services to women and for her life of working for women.
 Click for The Age article about it all.
 Kerry is a long-time feminist, the Secretary of Women’s Electoral Lobby Victoria and a Past President of the League of Women Voters.
 After graduation, her career covers Director of the Women’s Bureau in the Commonwealth Department of Employment and Industrial Relations, Senior Research Fellow at the Institute of Family Studies, Senior Advisor in the Equal Employment Opportunity Bureau of the Commonwealth Public Service Board, Manager of Equal Employment Opportunity in the Victorian State Electricity Commission, Director of Equal Opportunity at Melbourne City Council and Review Officer at the WorkCover Corporation of South Australia.

 A generous donation has been received by WEL Victoria from the National Tertiary Education Union on behalf of Sandra Caine, a member of the union and also a member of WEL Victoria.
 Many thanks.

 Heart-felt congratulations to Gail Kelly for being the first female CEO of the Westpac Bank starting on 1 February 2008.
-This appointment makes her the only woman CEO of a Top-20 Australian company.
+She is the only woman CEO of a Top-20 Australian company.